alan-turing-institute/data-safe-haven/docs/overview/sensitivity_tiers.md

 - connections to the in-browser remote desktop can only be made from an agreed set of IP addresses
 - outbound connections to the internet from inside the environment are not possible
 - copy-and-paste between the environment and the user's device is not possible
-- a full replica of PyPI and CRAN is made available through a proxy or mirror server
+- access to all packages on PyPI and CRAN is made available through a proxy or mirror server

 Non-technical restrictions related to information governance procedures may also be applied according to your organisation's needs.